 “I got into this type of work to provide for my family.
 Not just my parents, but for my grandparents as well.
 It’s important for us to know that we can provide for ourselves.
 We don’t need to rely on anyone else anymore.
 We make our own money.
 This job allows that to happen.”

-It's clear Earth is intelligent, but even with a strong work ethic and smarts, transgender people have a hard time making a liveable wage in Thailand.
-And as in most countries, simple economics turns them to prostitution, even if the sex industry is completely unregulated.
+Earth speaks fantastic English, and it’s clear she’s intelligent, but even with a strong work ethic and smarts, transgender people have a hard time making a liveable wage in Thailand.
+As in most countries, simple economics turns them to sex work, even if the market is completely unregulated.

 In 2016, a study titled Same Same But Different was the first to properly unpack the experiences and dangers for thousands of trans sex workers operating in Thailand.
 The study compiled material through 60 interviews with transgender sex workers, providing a basis for understanding the unseen vulnerabilities, exploitation, and often physical and sexual abuse transgender sex workers endure on a regular basis.

 Researchers found that 81 percent of interviewees turned to sex work due to financial desperation.
 They also discovered that transgender sex workers were uniquely vulnerable to physical and sexual violence, finding two-thirds of interviewees admitted to being victims of sexual violence within the past year, and one in four had been raped.